Canadian Bombshell Danielle Knudson Stuns In A White Boho Bikini

 “The most beautiful woman in the world,” wrote a third, using three red heart emoji.

 In addition to modeling, the blonde stunner can also count herself a WAG — a.k.a. a “wife and girlfriend.”
-The Guess girl is dating tennis star Milos Raonic, and has often been photographed cheering on her other half.
+The Guess girl is dating tennis star Milos Raonic and has often been photographed cheering on her other half.

 In an interview with Maxim, Danielle described her dating habits by talking about her favorite kind of dates.